Skip to footer content

 PDFsharp Code Example

 Now, let's take a look at how PDFsharp might handle creating a new PDF document from a given URL.
-As PDFsharp on its own cannot handle HTML or URL to PDF conversion, we will need to integrate a web rendering engine such as HtmlRenderer.PdfSharp to help.
-On top of this, we will also need to use HttpClient to retrieve the HTML content from the given URL.
+As PDFsharp on its own cannot handle HTML or URL to PDF conversion, we will need to integrate a web rendering engine such as HtmlRenderer.PdfSharp.
+Additionally, we will use HttpClient to retrieve the HTML content from the given URL.

 using System;